StepanHrbek/LightsprintSDK/samples/readme.txt

 HelloRealtimeRadiosity
 - shows how to render realtime global illumination in scene with dynamic objects and light
-- shows feeding external 3ds renderer
+- shows feeding external 3ds renderer with Lightsprint computed illumination
 - loads 3ds scene

 HelloVision
 - shows how to calculate static illumination in scene, without renderer

 Lightmaps
-- precalculates lightmaps/vertexcolors from all types of lights (point/spot/dir/skybox)
+- realtime global illumination preview (1 light only)
-- has realtime global illumination preview
+- on request: precalculates lightmaps/vertexcolors from all types of lights (point/spot/dir/skybox)
 - uses internal renderer
 - loads Collada scene